How to Build a CMO Dashboard that’s Easy to Use and Achieves Results

 Advancements in technology have tipped the balance of marketing from art to science.
 Marketers have more tools than ever before to track, measure, and quantify their efforts.
 CMOs are now on the hook to make sure every marketing campaign is directly tied to revenue.
 In an effort to become familiar with the language of data, they’ve turned to tools like dashboards to demonstrate the value they and their team are generating.

-More often than not, dashboards are used by teams to defend past performance, not help arm the CMO with insights that move the needle.
+More often than not, dashboards are used by teams to defend past performance, not help arm the CMO with insights that move the needle on their objectives.
 And forget being able to dive in further if questions arise.
 It’s no wonder then why only 31.6% of CMOs use analytics in their decision-making.

 of CMOs use analytics in their decision-making